Holy Island 15km Coastal Trail Run

 You must be over 18 years of age on the day of the race to enter the event.

 Entry fee includes:

 - Race timing

 - Fuel and hydration during race

 - Prizes for male and female winners

-A race number will be supplied.
+A race number for the run will be supplied.
 Your number must be visible on your front at all times during the event.
 Failure to show you number may mean you do not get a time for your race.